mlabs-haskell/lambda-buffers/docs/codegen.md

-# LambdaBuffers CodeGen Spec & Design
+# LambdaBuffers Codegen Spec & Design

 NOTE: The implementation of the code generation framework is still in early stages and will likely undergo substantial changes as development continues.
 This document serves to outline general principles that any implementation of the LambdaBuffers code generation framework ought to adhere to.